v-p-b/xer/README.md

 # xer

-Command line byte encoding swiss-army knife.
+Command line byte encoding swiss army knife.
 The goal is to be the `iconv` of byte stream encodings.

 Have you ever spent precious time converting something like `0xde, 0xad,\r\n0xbe, 0xef` to `\xde\xad\xbe\xef`?
 If so, then `xer` is for you.